RickStrahl/WestWindWebConnection-Documentation/Framework-Classes/Class-wwRestProcess/Bearer-Token-Authentication-with-wwRestProcess.md

-﻿Unlike standard `wwProcess` classes, `wwRestProcess` does not work with standard session cookies and by default all session support is turned off.
+Unlike standard `wwProcess` classes, `wwRestProcess` does not work with standard session cookies and by default all session support is turned off.
 However, you can enable session support via Bearer Token authentication which reads a user supplied identity token from the `Authorization` HTTP header.

 Before jumping into Bearer Token Authentication let's discuss traditional Session based Authentication for HTML applications using Cookies.